fengtingzhang/blog/_posts/2017-11-16-rubyconf-2017-day-three.md

 #### How to Win Friends & Influence People by Dale Carnegie
 * Carnegie's book is about changing you, if you want to persuade people you should do that by changing the way you behave
-* I like it much better than the weaponized way that Cialdini has
+* I like it much better than the weaponized methods that Cialdini has in his book

 ### How do you know you're right?
 * Ends vs Means, the arguments are not about the ends but about how you do them
 * People aren't inherently evil, they have the same lofty goals as you but disagree about how to get there
-* If you understand motivation you will be better forged to gain agreements.
+* If you understand motivation you will be better forged to gain agreements

 #### Drive by Daniel H. Pink
 * if the task are mechanical - higher pay leads to higher performance